MichaelWuLu/MasteryManager/README.md

 # MasteryManager
-A desktop widget for chamipon mastery in league of legends
+A website for viewing chamipon mastery in league of legends